Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Method

-Based on our preliminary analysis, we aim to trim superfluous reasoning tokens with less importance in the reasoning chain.
-This is also consistent with the over-thinking issue in LRMs \cite{chen2024not, li2025thinkless}, where excessively long CoTs increase computational burdens and degrade model performance.
-Inspired by recent findings that LLMs can perform reliably with pruned CoTs \cite{xia-etal-2025-tokenskip}, we implement compression by training the model to reason and predict based on trimmed reasoning traces.
+Based on our preliminary analysis, we aim to trim superfluous reasoning tokens with less importance in the reasoning chain for a more compact and informative intermediate representation.
+This design also aligns with the information bottleneck principle \cite{IB提出} and is further motivated by the widely discussed over-thinking issue in LRMs \cite{chen2024not, li2025thinkless}, where excessively long CoTs not only increase computational burdens but also degrade model performance.
+Inspired by recent findings that LLMs can perform reliably with pruned CoTs \cite{xia-etal-2025-tokenskip}, we implement compression by training the model to reason and predict based on trimmed CoT traces.

-\textbf{Data Construction.} Given a multimodal reasoning model $f_{\theta}$, we query $f_{\theta}$ with image–question pairs $(v, x)$ to generate reasoning chain $z$ and final answer $y$.
-We then identify and remove reasoning tokens with limited impact on model predictions using importance scores provided by the powerful LLMlingua-2 \cite{pan2024llmlingua}, a token-level importance scoring model that has been widely adopted in prior compression studies \cite{pan2024llmlingua, xia-etal-2025-tokenskip}.

-Specifically, LLMlingua-2 is trained with GPT-4 annotations and is capable of assigning higher importance scores to semantically informative tokens (\textit{e.g.}, object attributes and scene descriptions in image captioning), while assigning lower scores to function words and transitional tokens with limited semantics and minimal influence on model decisions (See examples in Appendix~\ref{app:visual_pruned_cot}).
+\textbf{Data Construction.} Given a multimodal reasoning model $f_{\theta}$, we first query $f_{\theta}$ with image–question pairs $(v, x)$ to generate reasoning chain $z$ and final answer $y$.
+We then identify reasoning tokens with limited impact on model predictions using importance scores provided by the powerful LLMlingua-2 \cite{pan2024llmlingua}, a token-level importance scoring model that has been widely adopted in prior compression studies \cite{pan2024llmlingua, xia-etal-2025-tokenskip}.
+Specifically, LLMlingua-2 is trained with GPT-4 annotations and is capable of assigning higher importance scores to semantically informative tokens (\textit{e.g.}, object attributes and scene descriptions in image captioning), while assigning lower scores to function words and transitional tokens with limited semantics and minimal influence on model decisions (See examples in Appendix F.1).
 Tokens are then ranked by importance, and the top $\gamma$ percentile is retained to form the pruned chain $z'$.
+We adopt a threshold of $\gamma=90\%$ to reduce reasoning redundancy while preserving sufficient information to maintain clean performance.
 The resulting dataset of $N$ samples is denoted as $\mathcal{D}_s = \{(x_{(i)}, v_{(i)}, z'_{(i)}, y_{(i)})\}_{i=1}^{N}$.

-\textbf{Model Training.} We then use the constructed dataset $\mathcal{D}_s$ to perform LoRA-based SFT on MLRMs, which trains the model to reason with compressed CoTs and generate faithful answers.
-The training objective can be expressed as:
+\textbf{Model Training.} We then use the constructed dataset $\mathcal{D}_s$ to perform LoRA-based SFT on the MLRM, which trains the model to reason with compressed CoTs and generate faithful answers.
+Let $l_{z'}$ and $l_y$ denote the sequence lengths of $z'$ and $y$ respectively, the training objective can be expressed as: